-The 2022 MICCAI conference will be held in Resort World Convention Centre Singapore.
+The 2023 MICCAI conference will be held in Vancouver Canada.
 The conference will host a variety of satellite events including workshops, challenges, and tutorials.
 Workshops have become essential components of MICCAI conferences, particularly as the field has undergone steady growth and has expanded into a diverse set of areas.
 These events attract a large number of participants, offering opportunities to both the organizers and the attendees.

-The deadline for submission of workshop proposals is 20 December 2021.
-Notifications of the first round of acceptance, revision, or rejection will be sent on 5 February 2022.
-In the case of a revision, applicants will be asked to revise their proposals based on complementary or significantly overlapping proposals and suggestions and resubmit.
-The deadline for revised proposals is 15 February 2022.
-Final decisions on revised proposals will be 25 February 2022.
+The deadline for submission of workshop proposals is 15 January 2023.
+Notifications of the first round of acceptance, revision, or rejection will be sent on 15 February 2023.
+In the case of a revision, applicants will be asked to revise their proposals and resubmit based on suggestions from the MICCAI Workshops committee, including merging of complementary or significantly overlapping proposals.
+The deadline for revised proposals is 20 February 2023.
+Final decisions on revised proposals will be 25 February 2023.

 The proposals for all workshops must be submitted through the submission system (see the link far below in the Submission Details section) which has a structured set of questions.
 Applicants are encouraged to discuss inter-relationships with other workshops.

 Proposals will be evaluated using several criteria, including the expected number of participants, the complementarity of the topics to be addressed, and their relevance to the conference.
 Workshop organizers are expected to articulate a plan detailing the management of all administrative aspects including:

 The submission process will be formalized to ensure uniformity.
 Workshop applicants must complete the submission form found here: https://cmt3.research.microsoft.com/MICCAI2023

 Due to limited availability of rooms, and to ensure relevance to the conference, submitted workshop proposals will be evaluated and selected.
 Each section of the proposal form will be evaluated during the selection process.
 Examples of selection criteria are: